• Features

 Which is the best popup app for Shopify?

-How do I stop Shopify from popping up?
+How do I stop Shopify popups from showing?

 For popups built with Shopify Forms, go to Online Store > Forms, select your form, and toggle the Turn form off button.
-You will then get a notification that says “form deactivated.”
+You’ll then receive a notification that the form has been deactivated.

-Popup controls are inside your Shopify admin under Apps > Forms.
+The Shopify popup controls are inside your Shopify admin under Apps > Forms.
 To customize them, go to Online Store > Themes > Customize.
-If you’re using Omnisend, you can access settings through the Forms dashboard.
+If you’re using Omnisend, you can access these settings through the Forms dashboard.

 Can I create popups on Shopify Plus?

-Yes, Shopify Plus stores can use all standard popup methods — native Forms app, third-party apps, or custom code.
+You can create popups on Shopify Plus stores using all standard popup methods: native Forms app, third-party apps, or custom code.

-How do I change the popup on Shopify?
+How do I change an existing popup on Shopify?

-Navigate to Apps > Forms in your admin, click on your existing popup, and select Edit.
-Change the text, images, colors, or display rules as needed.
+Navigate to Apps > Forms in your admin, click on your existing Shopify popup, and select Edit.
 For third-party apps like Omnisend, access the app dashboard and open your saved popup to modify any element.

 Simonas Švėgžda